Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 2) In the case of motor vehicles of categories A and B as defined in Annexes 6 and 7 to this Convention and, if possible, for other motor vehicles:

    1) <a name="article 36"></a><a name="article 37"></a>The certificate shall be headed with the distinguishing sign of the State of registration as defined in Annex 3 to this Convention;
-   1) The letters A, B, C, D, E, F, G and H respectively shall be placed before or after the eight items of information which are required under subparagraph (a) of this paragraph, to be shown on all registration certificates;
+   1) The letters A, B, C, D, E, F, G and H respectively shall be placed before or afthe eight items of information which are required under subparagraph (a) of this paragraph, to be shown on all registration certificates;

-1) The words *Certificat d’immatriculation* in French may be placed either before or after the title of the certificate in the national language (or languages) of the country of registration.
+1) The words *Certificat d’immatriculation* in French may be placed either before or afthe title of the certificate in the national language (or languages) of the country of registration.

 2) For trailers, including semi-trailers, imported temporarily into a country by a mode of transport other than road transport, a photocopy of the registration certificate, certified as a true copy by the authority which issued the certificate, shall be considered sufficient.
 1. Notwithstanding the provisions of paragraph 1 of this Article, an articulated vehicle which is not disassembled while in international traffic shall be entitled to the benefits of the provisions of this Convention even if it has only a single registration and a single certificate for the drawing vehicle and semi-trailer composing it.